Henry Budden: Family and early life

 Budden was born in Rockley, New South Wales, the son of Sarah Hale (née Stanger) and Arthur Budden.
 His mother's family were flour millers and his father was a bank manager and store keeper who was born in Braintree, Essex, England.
 The Budden and Stanger families were active and committed members of the Congregational Church.

 Bathurst is the nearest major town to Rockley and Budden travelled there daily to attend Bathurst Superior Public School.
-At 14 years of age he commenced senior education, in Sydney, as a boarding student of Newington College (1886–1888).
-His three years at Newington coincided with the headmastership of Professor William Henry Williams.
+At 14 years of age, he commenced senior education, in Sydney, as a boarding student of Newington College (1886–1888).
+His three years at Newington coincided with the headmastership of William Henry Williams.

-In 1889 Budden was articled in architecture to Harry Kent and in the ensuing five years studied at Sydney Technical College and the University of Sydney.
+In 1889, Budden was articled in architecture to Harry Kent and in the ensuing five years studied at Sydney Technical College and the University of Sydney.

 Sulman Scholarship

-In 1894 he won the John Sulman Travelling Scholarship and studied in Europe.
+In 1894, he won the John Sulman Travelling Scholarship and studied in Europe.
 Budden attended the Royal Academy in London and became an associate by examination of the Royal Institute of British Architects.
 After travelling on the Continent, he returned to England and worked in the office of Sir Aston Webb.
 He then crossed the Atlantic and worked in the Boston firm of Peabody & Stearns before returning to Australia via San Francisco.